manthan55/Notes.HLD/Scaler/WhatsApp-CaseStudies-Assignments/Chess.com/Chess.com.md

 | moves       | [moves x50 20bytes]            |
 |             | ~1100        |

 On average a user plays 3 games per day.
-Heavy users might play more but this can be offset by light users.
+Heavy users might play more but this is offset by light users.

 - \#no of games/player/day = `3`
 - \#no of games/day = `3 * 150M` = `300M`